ABOUTOverview

 On two occasions he was Vice-President of Victoria’s Council for Civil Liberties, now known as Liberty Victoria.
 He was the Chief Examiner for the Law Institute of Victoria‘s assessment for specialisation of criminal law solicitors for the decade between 2007 and 2017.
 He has been the representative of the Criminal Bar Association of Victoria to the Australian Academy of Forensic Sciences.
 He is a member of the advisory board to Flinders University’s Centre for Crime, Policy and Research and has been a member of a working group of the McCabe Centre for Law and Cancer of the Cancer Council Victoria.

-Dr Freckelton is the founding Editor of the Journal of Law and Medicine (1993- ) (Thomson Reuters), which celebrated its 30th anniversary in 2023, and the Founding Editor of Psychiatry, Psychology and Law (1994- ) (Taylor & Francis), which celebrates its 30th anniversary in 2024.
+Dr Freckelton is the founding Editor of the Journal of Law and Medicine (1993- ) (Thomson Reuters), which celebrated its 30th anniversary in 2023, and the Founding Editor of Psychiatry, Psychology and Law (1994- ) (Taylor & Francis), which celebrated its 30th anniversary in 2024.
 He remains its Editor-at-Large.
 He is a member of the editorial boards for the Tort Law Review, the New Zealand Journal of Family Law; the Northern Ireland Legal Quarterly; Ethics, Medicine and Public Health; Forensic Sciences, and the Australasian Journal of Forensic Sciences.

-He is the author of over 750 articles and chapters of books, and more than 250 book reviews, as well as the author and editor of over 40 books on evidence law, health law, mental health law, public health law, including pandemic law, compensation law, coronial law, disciplinary law, causation, therapeutic jurisprudence, criminal law, sentencing, policing, and scholarly misconduct.
+He is the author of over 750 articles and chapters of books, and more than 270 book reviews, as well as the author and editor of over 50 books on evidence law, health law, mental health law, public health law, including pandemic law, compensation law, coronial law, disciplinary law, causation, therapeutic jurisprudence, criminal law, sentencing, policing, and scholarly misconduct.
 He has also co-edited a volume of essays about the former High Court judge, Michael Kirby, Appealing to the Future (Thomson/Reuters, 2009).

-Dr Freckelton’s most recent books are: Expert Evidence: Law, Practice, Procedure and Advocacy (7th edn, Thomson Reuters, 2023,) and COVID-19: Law and Regulation: Right, Freedoms and Obligations in a Pandemic (with Bennett and Wolf, OUP, 2023); Australian Public Health Law (with Bennett, Federation Press, 2023); Pandemics, Public Health Emergencies and Government Powers: Perspectives on Australian Law (Federation Press, 2021, with Bennett); Forensic Analysis (Intech Open, 2021); Indictable Offences in Victoria (Thomson Reuters, 2020, 7th edn, with Cockroft); Tensions and Traumas in Health Law (Federation Press, 2017, with Petersen); Scholarly Misconduct (Oxford University Press, 2016), and Expert Evidence and Criminal Jury Trials (Oxford University Press, 2016, with Delahunty, Horan and McKimmie).
-He is finalising a new edition of Death Investigation and Coroners’ Inquests (with Ranson) and working on a book on Automatism (with Mackay, Brookbanks, Groning and Morse)
+Dr Freckelton’s most recent books are: Expert Evidence: Law, Practice, Procedure and Advocacy (7th edn, Thomson Reuters, 2024) and COVID-19: Law and Regulation: Right, Freedoms and Obligations in a Pandemic (with Bennett and Wolf, OUP, 2023); Australian Public Health Law (with Bennett, Federation Press, 2023); Pandemics, Public Health Emergencies and Government Powers: Perspectives on Australian Law (Federation Press, 2021, with Bennett); Forensic Analysis (Intech Open, 2021); Indictable Offences in Victoria (Thomson Reuters, 2020, 7th edn, with Cockroft); Tensions and Traumas in Health Law (Federation Press, 2017, with Petersen); Scholarly Misconduct (Oxford University Press, 2016), and Expert Evidence and Criminal Jury Trials (Oxford University Press, 2016, with Delahunty, Horan and McKimmie).
+He is finalising a new edition of Death Investigation and Coroners’ Inquests (with Ranson) and is working on a book on Automatism (with Mackay, Brookbanks, Groning and Morse).

 Dr Freckelton has held many appointments as a consultant.
 He was a member of the Expert Advisory Panel for Mental Health Act Reform in Victoria, and a consultant to the Victorian Law Reform Commission on its references on Guardianship and Administration, Bail, and Sexual Offences and Mental Impairment.
 He was also an invited consultant to the Victorian Office of Police Integrity in its work of Deaths Associated with Police Contact, and Chair of the Inter-Professional Advisory Team for the Australian Institute of Radiography which assessed the feasibility of advanced practice for radiographers and radiation therapists.